ManonLef/calculator/planning phase/Notes and progress pseudocode.md

 - rounding once more:
     - topWindow can display 18 symbols.
         - can either display first 17 + > || < + last 17
+- [x] implement the above `< + last 17`
+- bottomWindow / result rounding: Dependant on amount of numbers in front of decimal.
+    - determine amount of numbers in front of decimal
+    - total available space = 14
+    - amount of decimal numbers available = 14-1(dec)-numbers in front of decimal.